smhatsell1/music_project/README.md

 ---
 ## Description

     This project is designed to create music visualizations using audio data.
+The code prompts a user for a song title and downloads a 30-second preview clip from Deezer.
+Then, it uses Librosa to determine the songs pitches, tempo and volumes.
+This data is used to encode a short animation, where colors change and a circle shifts and grows corresponding to the music.
+The final products is integrated with Flask to make a dynamic website.
 ---
 ## Using the project
 **Necessary Packages**: Manim, Librosa, Requests, Numpy, Flask .